Staying safe at night as a solo traveler in an unfamiliar place requires a bit of thought and planning.

-As I was writing it, I realized that it may be beneficial to also write about safety at night.
-A lot of the same rules apply as during the day but there are a few others to consider as well.
-So, I give you…
+But there’s also the safety issue.
+Many of the same safety rules apply as during the day, but there are a few more to consider as well.

 - Check with someone reliable first.
 Before going out, make sure that where you’re going is safe.
 While everyone has a different sense of what safe is, it’s helpful to have an opinion or two before you go.